YichengDWu/NeuralGraphPDE.jl/docs/src/tutorials/VMH.md

 \frac{\partial u(x, y, t)}{\partial t}=0.25 \nabla^{2} u(x, y, t)-\mathbf{v} \cdot \nabla u(x, y, t).
 ```

-Specifically, we will learn the operator from the inital condition to the solution on the given temporal and spatial domain.
+Specifically, we will learn the operator from the initial condition to the solution on the given temporal and spatial domain.

 ## Load the packages